 The four subjects:

 Go to www.ged.com for more information and to begin the process for registering for the GED®.
-Special note: the GED® is offered through Pearson VUE and currently the hours of testing are each week, Wednesdays through Fridays.
+Special note: the GED® is offered through Pearson VUE and currently the hours of testing are each week, Tuesdays through Thursdays.
 Pearson VUE testing will be blocked for peak registration times, midterms/finals, and holidays.

 Adult Learning Center: 281.425.6536 (for GED® preparation class information)

 GED Testing Service, LLC, is the current provider of high school equivalency testing in Texas.
 Upon passing all four exams, the test-taker will be issued a State of Texas Certificate of High School Equivalency.

 Visit Texas GED Certificate/Transcript Search to obtain a free verification letter.
 Also available is a printable PDF containing your Certificate of High School Equivalency with test scores and a diploma-style certificate suitable for framing for $5 which can be paid by credit card or check (automated clearing house).
 The certificates and verifications must be printed during this transaction.
 TEA no longer sends certificates or verifications via mail, fax, or email.

 2014 High School Equivalency Exams

 The 2014 test series consists of four exams taken on computer at over 130 testing centers in Texas.
 Go to www.ged.com to initiate the registration process.
 The site provides access to preparation resources and practice tests or you can proceed to schedule your exams.
 Alternatively, you can register by calling 1.877.EXAM.GED (877.392.6433).